This feature is currently testing in an open Beta.

 - If your company has multiple locations and you wish to manage the "Sales Tax Payable" and "Customer Deposit" accounts separately, you can do so within the Location settings.

 - Navigate to Company Settings-->Account-->Locations and edit the location you wish to customize.

 - Scroll down and enter the specific account name(s) into their appropriate boxes.

 - Payment Methods

 - If you have a payment method you need to associate with a specific account, you can do so under the payment method settings.

-- Navigate to All Settings-->Payment Methods and edit the method you wish to customize.
+- Navigate to Company Settings-->Payments-->Payment Methods and edit the method you wish to customize.